cgrindel/rules_bzlformat/doc/rules_and_macros_overview.md

 bzlformat_pkg(<a href="#bzlformat_pkg-name">name</a>, <a href="#bzlformat_pkg-srcs">srcs</a>, <a href="#bzlformat_pkg-format_visibility">format_visibility</a>, <a href="#bzlformat_pkg-update_visibility">update_visibility</a>)
 </pre>

-Defines targets that will format, test, update the specified Starlark source files.
+Defines targets that format, test, and update the specified Starlark source files.

 NOTE: Any labels detected in the `srcs` will be ignored.